tekgourou/sxo-workflows/secureEmailDlpCreditCardDetected__definition_workflow_01LXYAZWT5LIQ3XzdOm6JTAQaropNvHRbye/README.md

 ## Configuration

 Account Keys/Targets
-* 		You must create an account key with your mailbox’s credentials and then update the SecureX CEs notification Mailbox target with that account key.
+* 		You must create an account key with your mailbox’s credentials and then update the SecureX CES notification Mailbox target with that account key.
 While you’re editing the target, be sure to add your email server’s information

 ## Targets